 There is, in my opinion, nothing that beats this beer when it comes to fatty, salty and smoked Norwegian Christmas food, but it’s a real sipper, too, just like a real barleywine.

 Tip: Voss Bryggeri is the only brewery that I know of that brews this beer commercially, though it’s only 7.5% against my 9%.
-It is sadly not available at Vinmonopolet right now, but the brewery has told me they will resume brewing this amazing beer next spring, that is 2023.
+Their commercial version is available at Vinmonopolet in Norway.